bazelbuild/bazel/governance.md

    [Skylark](docs/skylark/concepts.html), in a `contrib/` directory or similar with clearly documented support policies.

-3. We accept well-written, well-tested cleanup and refactoring changes.

-4. We accept well-written, well-tested bug fixes to built-in rules.
+3. We accept well-written, well-tested bug fixes to built-in rules.

-5. We accept well-written, well-tested feature contributions if a core contributor assumes support responsibilities, i.e., readily answers support questions and works on bugs.
+4. We accept well-written, well-tested feature contributions if a core contributor assumes support responsibilities, i.e., readily answers support questions and works on bugs.
 This includes feature contributions from external contributors.
 If there is no core contributor to support a feature, then we will deprecate and subsequently delete the feature - we will give three months' notice in such cases.

-6. We will not accept untested changes, except in very rare cases.
+5. We will not accept untested changes, except in very rare cases.

-7. We require a pre-commit code review from a core contributor for all changes.
+6. We require a pre-commit code review from a core contributor for all changes.
 For the time being, we will have to continue making changes across the internal and external code bases, which will be reviewed internal to Google.

-8. We will roll back changes if they break the internal development processes of any of the core contributors.
+7. We will roll back changes if they break the internal development processes of any of the core contributors.

-9. We will move towards an open governance model where multiple parties have commit access, roll-back rights, and can provide explicit support for features or rules.
+8. We will move towards an open governance model where multiple parties have commit access, roll-back rights, and can provide explicit support for features or rules.

-10. We will work with interested parties to improve existing extension points and to establish new extension points if they do not run counter to the internal requirements of any of the core contributors.
+9. We will work with interested parties to improve existing extension points and to establish new extension points if they do not run counter to the internal requirements of any of the core contributors.